-Board Members Present: Caroline Morison (Co-Chairman), Councillor Jane Palmer (Co-Chairman), Councillor Susan O'Brien (Vice-Chairman), Richard Ellis, Professor Ian Goodman, Lynn Hill, Vanessa Odlin (In place of Graeme Caul), Kelly O'Neill, Sandra Taylor, Patricia Wright and Tony Zaman Officers Present: Kevin Byrne (Head of Health and Strategic Partnerships), Gary Collier (Health and Social Care Integration Manager), Naveed Mohammed (Head of Business Performance & Insight) and Nikki O'Halloran (Democratic Services Manager) 1.
+Board Members Present: Councillors Caroline Morison, Jane Palmer, Susan O'Brien (Vice-Chairman), Richard Ellis, Professor Ian Goodman, Lynn Hill, Vanessa Odlin (In place of Graeme Caul), Kelly O'Neill, Sandra Taylor, Patricia Wright and Tony Zaman Officers Present: Kevin Byrne (Head of Health and Strategic Partnerships), Gary Collier (Health and Social Care Integration Manager), Naveed Mohammed (Head of Business Performance & Insight) and Nikki O'Halloran (Democratic Services Manager) 1.
 APOLOGIES FOR ABSENCE (Agenda Item 1) Apologies for absence had been received from Mr Nick Hunt, Mr Graeme Caul (Vanessa Odlin was present as his substitute) and Mr Eddie Jahn.
 2. DECLARATIONS OF INTEREST IN MATTERS COMING BEFORE THIS MEETING (Agenda Item 2) There were no declarations of interest in matters coming before this meeting.
 3. TO APPROVE THE MINUTES OF THE MEETING ON 22 MARCH 2022 (Agenda Item 3) RESOLVED: That the minutes of the meeting held on 22 March 2022 be agreed as a correct record.
-4. TO CONFIRM THAT THE ITEMS OF BUSINESS MARKED PART I WILL BE CONSIDERED IN PUBLIC AND THAT THE ITEMS MARKED PART II WILL BE CONSIDERED IN PRIVATE (Agenda Item 4) It was confirmed that Agenda Items 1 to 10 would be considered in public and that Agenda Items 11 and 12 would be considered in private.
-5. INTEGRATED NEIGHBOURHOOD WORKING (Agenda Item 5) Professor Ian Goodman noted that the Primary Care Networks were geographically located with a discreet coverage in the north of the Borough and a more intermingled coverage in the south of the Borough.
-The activity of the Care Connection Team (CCT) had successfully reduced the number of A&E attendances by 440 and non- elective admissions by 282 which equated to an estimated gross saving of £1.28m.
-Integrated paediatric clinics had been running since 2018 and had been rotated through different practices across the Borough in order to provide access to residents and clinicians in general practice rather than having to attend hospital.
-This was now being expanded to include multi disciplinary team (MDT) discussions in relation to children with complex needs (including mental health).
+4. TO CONFIRM THAT THE ITEMS OF BUSINESS MARKED PART I WILL BE CONSIDERED IN PUBLIC AND THAT THE ITEMS MARKED PART II WILL BE CONSIDERED IN PRIVATE (Agenda Item 4) 4.
+CONSIDERED IN PUBLIC AND THAT THE ITEMS MARKED PART II WILL BE 4.
+5. CONSIDERED IN PUBLIC AND THAT THE ITEMS MARKED PART II WILL BE CONSIDERED IN PRIVATE (Agenda Item 4) It was confirmed that Agenda Items 1 to 10 would be considered in public and that CONSIDERED IN PUBLIC AND THAT THE ITEMS MARKED PART II WILL BE CONSIDERED IN PRIVATE (Agenda Item 4) It was confirmed that Agenda Items 1 to 10 would be considered in public and that Agenda Items 11 and 12 would be considered in private.

+children with complex needs (including mental health).